 You may vote your shares by submitting a proxy by completing, signing, dating and returning the enclosed proxy card or by voting your shares in person at the Annual Meeting.
 The proxy card describes your voting options in more detail.
-Our report to the stockholders, including our Annual Report on Form 10-K for the year ended December 31, 2013, also accompanies the proxy statement.
+Our report to the stockholders, including our Annual Report on Form 10-K for the year ended December 31, 2014 and our Quarterly Report on Form 10-Q for the period ended March 31, 2015, also accompany the proxy statement.

 The Annual Meeting gives us an opportunity to review our business results and discuss the steps we have taken to position our company for the future.
-We appreciate your ownership of Ring Energy's common stock, and I hope you will be able to join us at the Annual Meeting.
+We appreciate your ownership of Ring Energy's common stock, and I hope you can join us at the Annual Meeting.